fommil/fpmortals/manuscript/complete.md

 ## Gymnastics

-Although it's easy to rewrite simple sequential code as a `for` comprehension, sometimes we'll want to do something that appears to require mental summersaults.
+Although it is easy to rewrite simple sequential code as a `for` comprehension, sometimes we'll want to do something that appears to require mental summersaults.
 This section collects some practical examples and how to deal with them.